HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 `<checkpoint_path>` with the path to a checkpoint, `<algo>` with the name of the algorithm you used for training the agent, and `<framework>` with the configuration string of the framework you used to train it.
+The rest of the configuration is loaded from the `params.pkl` file next to the checkpoint's directory; if that file is missing, you have to configure `eval_agent.py` according to the checkpoint you are loading.
 Here is an example:

 ```shell
 python eval_agent.py results/PPO/PPO_Hearts-v0_00000_00000_0_1970-01-01_00-00-00/checkpoint_000002/checkpoint-2 \